 Cystic acne is most common in teenage boys and young men, but it can affect people of any age.
 If you have cystic acne, you should see a dermatologist for treatment.

-Adult acne treatment options include oral antibiotics, over the counter acne products like topical medications, and surgery.
+Adult acne treatment options include oral antibiotics, over the counter acne products like topical medications, oral medication and surgery.
 With proper treatment, you can decrease the size of any stubborn bumps from your cysts and prevent new ones from forming, to help you get clearer skin, and reduce skin inflammation.